ozoidemi/ePaper_guest_dashboard/README.md

 3. In `secrets.yaml` replace `your_ssid` and `your_password` with your own.
     Remember to use a 20-char long password.

+---

 With that out of the way, let's dive into the details...

-## Is this project right for you?

-Skip to [implementation details](https://github.com/ozoidemi/ePaper_guest_dashboard/tree/main#Implementing-the-project) if you are comfortable securing a public wifi network.

-Otherwise, please read on.
+## Project Details

 ### What is the purpose of this project?

 My parents love to entertain people.
 They also love living in an area with limited cell coverage.
 And they also have no qualms about making their tech problems someone else's tech problems...

 So, when a guest comes around asking to "get wifi" (*\*\*shudders\*\**), guess who is now responsible to deal with the request...

 As such, this project has two goals
 - Present a device-agnostic response to non-tech visitors needing WAN access on a semi-isolated location.
-- Relieve any tech person in the vicinity from having to play the on-call tech support role in any way.
+- Relieve any tech person in the vicinity from having to play the on-call tech support role in any way, shape, or form.

 ### Who is this project intended for? (and who should stay away!)

 People who:
 1. Understand the pros and cons involved in managing convenience vs network security.
 2. Hate captive portals.
 3. Typically entertain friends and family.
 4. Would be comfortable managing a public WiFi network.

+If you are ok with those, please skip to [implementation details](https://github.com/ozoidemi/ePaper_guest_dashboard/tree/main#Implementing-the-project).

+Otherwise, please read on.

-So if you have trouble figuring out how (or even *why*) should you isolate all your client devices on your guest network, or if setting up VLANs and creating Firewall rules sounds like a hassle to you...
+If you have trouble figuring out how (or even *why*) should you isolate all your client devices on your guest network, or if setting up VLANs and creating Firewall rules sounds like a hassle to you...
 Well, I really hope you learn about them one day because you are missing out.

 Until then, please know that the downside of implementing this project far outweighs any gains that you could ever get from it.